 This unique approach to advertising shows that online gaming can be enjoyed with very little technical investment required on the user’s part.
 Incorporating mini games into banner advertisements is arguably even simpler and more effective than hosting games on platforms like Facebook, or the Apple or Google app stores.

-Red Bull is an Excellent Example of a Company Using Games to Grow a Brand
+Red Bull is an Excellent Example of a Company Using Brand Video Games to Grow

 Their popular game Red Bull Kart Fighter is available on Facebook, as well as on iOS and Android devices.
 The game features deep social integration and gameplay that has been highly rated by independent reviewers.
-Most importantly, the game features prominent Red Bull branding which helps to boost the perception of the company as consumers are able to enjoy the gaming experience.
+Most importantly, the game features prominent Red Bull branding which helps to boost the perception of the company as consumers can enjoy the gaming experience.

 Red Bull’s brand has always been about extreme activities, youth engagement, and fun.
 There can be no doubt that their games have been designed to reinforce these brand messages to existing and potential customers.